Banshu-miki cutlery Banshu miki uchihamono

 General Production Process

 - 1. Forge Welding

-The iron base is heated to a high temperature of about 1,200°C and joined with carbon steel using a bonding agent including sodium borate.
-Too high or low a temperature results in poor bonding of metal; the correct temperature is essential and is gauged by eye; a highly skilled task.
+The iron base is heated to a high temperature of about 1,200°C and is joined with carbon steel using a bonding agent including borax.
+A too high or low temperature results in poor bonding of metal.
+Therefore the artisan must keep an eye on the temperature.

-The remainder of the blade is now forged and careful attention paid to the temperature.
-This is followed by the creation of the tang or nakogo to fit into the handle.
+The center of the blade (the opposite side of the edge) is forged while paying careful attention to the temperature.
+This is followed by the creation of the tang to fit into the handle.

 - 4. Smith forging

 The forged blade is again put into the fire to firm the shape.
-Mino blades are characterized by their thin edge.
-Too much heating makes the blade weaker.
-Smith forging requires strict heat control at a temperature between 950° and 1,000°C. Then the heated blade is forged again while adjusting the thickness and width.
+As chisel blades have thin edges, too much heating decreases the strength of the blade.
+Smith forging requires strict heat control at a temperature between 950°C and 1,000°C. The heated blade is then forged again to adjust the thickness and width.